 Dr. Krosnick’s Political Psychology Research Group (PPRG) is a cross-disciplinary team of scholars who conduct empirical studies of the psychology of political behavior and studies seeking to optimize research methodology for studying political psychology.
 The group's studies employ a wide range of research methods, including surveys, experiments, and content analysis, and the group often conducts collaborative research studies with leading news media organizations, including ABC News, The Associated Press, the Washington Post, and Time Magazine.
 Support for the group's work has come from U.S. Government agencies (e.g., the National Science Foundation, the Bureau of Labor Statistics), private foundations (e.g., the Bill and Melinda Gates Foundation, the Robert Wood Johnson Foundation), and Institutes at Stanford (e.g., the Woods Institute for the Environment).
 Dr. Krosnick also directs the Summer Institute in Political Psychology, an annual event that brings 60 students and professionals from around the world to Stanford for intensive training in political psychology theory and methods.

-In his spare time, Dr. Krosnick spends time with his wife, Catherine Heaney, also a Stanford faculty member, and their daughter, Alexandra, who is in the Ph.D. program in the Mailman School of Public Health at Columbia University.
-Dr. Krosnick also plays drums with the 25-year-old contemporary jazz group, Charged Particles, which has released two CD's internationally and tours across the U.S. and abroad (www.chargedparticles.com).
+In his spare time, Dr. Krosnick spends time with his wife, Catherine Heaney, also a Stanford faculty member, and their daughter, Alexandra, who has a Ph.D. in Climate and Health from the Mailman School of Public Health at Columbia University and is now a post-doc and lecturer at the University of California, Berkeley, School of Public Health.
+Dr. Krosnick also plays drums with the 29-year-old contemporary jazz group, Charged Particles, which has released two CD's internationally and tours across the U.S. and abroad (www.chargedparticles.com).